Low-energy effective quantum field theoretic description of excitations about soliton configurations: Normal modes about kink soliton

+which means $f_{0}(x)=\frac{d\phi_{k}}{dx}$ is the eigenfunction corresponding to eigenvalue $\omega_{0}=0$.
+This zero eigenvalue corresponds to the spatial translational invariance of the system since an infinitesimal global translation of the kink configuration does not cost any energy.

-To go further we have to solver Schrodinger like differential equation in eq.(3.1).
-But fortunately eigenvalues and eigenfunctions of the above differential operator has been found explicitly and it is also mentioned in the literature \cite{vachaspati2006kinks}, \cite{book:864295}.
+In order to go further, we have to solve the Schrodinger like differential equation (\ref{5}).
+Fortunately, the eigenvalues and eigenfunctions of the above differential operator have already been found explicitly, mentioned in \cite{vachaspati2006kinks, book:864295}.
+Further, there is one more discrete eigenvalue which is $\omega_{1}^{2}=\frac{3m^{2}}{2}$ with corresponding eigenfunction $f_{1}(x)=\frac{\sinh(\frac{mx}{\sqrt{2}})}{\cosh^{2}(\frac{mx}{\sqrt{2}})}$.
+The continuum modes are again labelled by momentum $k$ and given by